Gracee023/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Score: 65.0% (Checks completed: 100.0%)
 Write a script that adds execute permission to the owner of the file hello.

-The file hello will be in the working directory julien@ubuntu:/tmp/h$ ls -l total 8
+The file hello will be in the working directory$
--rwxrw-r-- 1 julien julien 28 Sep 20 14:26 5-execute
--rw-rw-r-- 1 julien julien 23 Sep 20 14:25 hello
-julien@ubuntu:/tmp/h$ ./hello
-bash: ./hello: Permission denied julien@ubuntu:/tmp/h$ ./5-execute
-julien@ubuntu:/tmp/h$ ls -l
-total 8
--rwxrw-r-- 1 julien julien 28 Sep 20 14:26 5-execute
--rwxrw-r-- 1 julien julien 23 Sep 20 14:25 hello
-julien@ubuntu:/tmp/h$
 Repo:

 GitHub repository: alx-system_engineering-devops